abdulsamadkhan/Courses-Teaching/DeepLearning/ReadmMe.md

 This course is an introduction to Deep Learning.
+The course RA was Munawar.